8balloon/eigenstate/README.md

 Note that the arguments to *delayedIncrement* are wrapped in a single *payload* parameter.
 This is because Eigenstate methods only support being called with a single parameter; the second parameter (*state*) is provided automatically.

-## architecture overview
+## API

-NOTE: it is recommended that you first read the [how to use](https://github.com/8balloon/eigenstate#how-to-use) section of this document before reading about the architecture.
-Eigenstate is very simple to use, and is easier to understand it in the abstract after seeing it in action.
+NOTE: it is recommended that you read the examples before diving into the API directly.

 * Eigenstate provides a **Provider** React component, which controls access to your application state.